-In assessing issuers' ESG practices, the Sub-Fund considers the following pillars and themes:
+In assessing the issuers' ESG practices, the Sub-Fund considers the following pillars and themes:

-- Environmental: climate change, natural resources, project financing, toxic waste, green products; - Social: employees, customers, suppliers and civil society, with reference to universal values (in particular: human rights, international labour standards, environmental impact, prevention of corruption, etc.), human capital, supply chain, products and services; - Governance: governance structure, market behaviour.
+- Environmental: climate change, natural resources, project financing, toxic waste, green products; - Social: employees, customers, suppliers and civil society, with reference to universal values (in particular: human rights, international labour standards, environmental impact, prevention of corruption, etc.), human capital, supply chain, products and services; - Governance: governance structure, business behaviour.

 The ESG analysis team defines a sector-based reference for key issues (ESG issues listed above), by selecting the most important issues for each sector of activity.
-Based on this reference, an ESG score is calculated out of 10 for each issuer, which includes, first, the key issue scores for E and S and, second, scores for G issues along with any bonuses/penalties.
+Based on this benchmark, an ESG score is calculated out of 10 for each issuer, which includes, first, the E and S key issue scores and, second, scores for G key issues, as well as potential bonuses/penalties.

-Indicators used to establish this ESG score include, for example:
+Among the indicators used to produce this ESG score, the following can be mentioned:

-- Scope 1 carbon emissions in tonnes of CO2, water consumption in cubic metres, nitrogen oxide emissions in tonnes for the environmental pillar; - the information security policies in place and the frequency of system audits, the number of fatal accidents, the percentage of the total workforce represented by collective labour agreements for the social pillar; - the total number of directors, the percentage of independent members of the board of directors, the total remuneration as a % of fixed salary for the governance pillar.
+- Scope 1 carbon emissions in tonnes of CO2, water consumption in cubic metres, and nitrogen oxide emissions in tonnes for the environmental pillar; - the information security policies in place and the frequency of system audits, the number of fatal accidents, and the percentage of the total workforce covered by collective agreements for the social pillar; - the total number of directors, the percentage of independent members on the board of directors, and the total remuneration in % of the fixed salary for the governance pillar.